-Andrew Yang Says Media Corruption Is One Thing Has That Surprised Him The Most During His Presidential Run
+Andrew Yang Says Media Corruption Is One Thing That Has Surprised Him The Most During His Presidential Run

-Democratic presidential candidate Andrew Yang recently appeared on the Nerds for Yang 2020 podcast — available on YouTube — which focuses on Yang’ s campaign as well as other candidates and issues in the presidential race.
-At one point, the 44-year-old serial entrepreneur is asked about the most surprising thing he’s learned since starting the race, and one of the two things Yang said was media corruption.
+Democratic presidential candidate Andrew Yang recently appeared on the Nerds for Yang 2020 podcast — available on YouTube — which focuses on Yang’s campaign as well as other candidates and issues in the presidential race.
+At one point, the 44-year-old serial entrepreneur was asked about the most surprising thing he’s learned since starting the race, and one of the two things Yang said was media corruption.

 “The other thing is just how corrupt our media conglomerates are,” he said.
 “Where, I was stunned, I thought they just reported news, much more so, but they actually really do have their fingers on the scales in various ways.”

 “Its wild, during this run, I feel like I’ve now seen kernels of truth in a lot of Trump-isms honestly,” he said later.
-“Where he’s like ‘Fake news!’ and then you’re like ‘Oh come on, Trump.”
+“Where he’s like ‘Fake news!’ and then you’re like ‘Oh come on, Trump.’
 And then you look into it and be like ‘Well, there is something there.'”

 It’s not the first time Yang has been critical of the media.
 He criticized the debate format during his closing statement from the second debate and has criticized the relationship between the media and Donald Trump, which he compared to a “reality TV show” — referencing his debate statement.